-Employees must complete a leave request form for all vacation and sick leave used and submit it to their supervisor for approval prior to using any vacation or sick leave time.
+Employees must complete a leave request form for all PTO and CAT leave used and submit it to their supervisor for approval prior to using any PTO or CAT leave time.
 Employees are required to provide their supervisor with advanced notice pursuant to department policy.